dapperfu/Python-Simulink/README.md

 simulinkdll.run("my_model.slx")
 ```

-For a given library or model this should only need done when the Python interface changes.
+For a given library or model this should only need done when the Simulink interface changes.

 ### High level instructions.